hackclub/easel/README.md

 When you're done, you can submit the form [here](https://easel.hackclub.com/submit) to move on to step four!

-## Step four: get your terminal-in-a-box in the mail!
+## Step four: get your stuff in the mail!

 This one's easy.
 Wait for your stuff to come in the mail!
-The terminal-in-a-box is currently in active dev but come hang out and help along in [#building-programming-languages](https://app.slack.com/client/T0266FRGM/C06T22ZFQGP) in the meantime.
+The terminal-in-a-box that you might have heard of is currently in active dev but come hang out and help along in [#building-programming-languages](https://app.slack.com/client/T0266FRGM/C06T22ZFQGP) in the meantime.